-When a teacher initiates a Focused Session, learners receive a pop-up message asking them to save their existing work.
+When a teacher initiates a Guided Session, learners receive a pop-up message letting them know their browsing will be limited.
+For a Focus session, the popup asks them to save their existing work.
 If they are ready, learners can accelerate the countdown by clicking Start now:

-That is if a teacher starts a focused session, and then a few minutes later a learner turns up, when the learner logs into their school account, they will be automatically added to the existing focused session.
+If a teacher starts a Guided session, and then a few minutes later a learner turns up, when the learner logs into their school account, they will be automatically added to the existing session.

-When the Focused Session session has expired, learners will receive a pop up notification:
+When the Guided session has expired, learners will receive a pop up notification: